Back to fellos.app

 Viewing the Log

-The audit log displays a chronological list of administrative actions, with the most recent entries at the top.
-Each log entry contains:
+The audit log displays a chronological table of administrative actions, with the most recent entries at the top.
+The table has four columns:

-• Actor — The person who performed the action, shown with their avatar and name.
-This is always a specific user — system actions are attributed to "System."
+• Actor — The person who performed the action.
+System actions are attributed to "System".

 Filtering the Log